Lhasa Apso Grooming Guide

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Lhasa Apsos have particular requirements based on their small size, moderate shedding level, and genetic predispositions to kidney disease and cherry eye.
+Plan Lhasa Apsos care around a small body size, moderate shedding, and the breed's documented predisposition toward kidney disease and cherry eye.

 Nail Care